AA/PPS 02.01.01 - Academic Credit Courses

 Academic Credit Course – a college-level course that, if successfully completed, can be applied toward the number of courses required for achieving a degree, diploma, certificate, or other educational credential.

 CIP Code – Each academic credit course will be assigned a Texas Classification of Instructional Program (CIP) code that corresponds to the subject matter of the course and determines the rate of formula funding.
-CIP codes reflect the content of the course and not the degree program or the academic administrative unit in which the course will be offered.
+CIP codes reflect the content of the course, rather than the degree program or the academic administrative unit in which the course will be offered.
 CIP codes are used nationally to classify instructional courses and to report educational data.
 National CIP codes are six digits in length.
 Texas CIP codes have an additional four-digit extension that can further define the subject matter and the formula funding code.
 Both the CIP codes and the national manual definitions will be available on the THECB website.

 Contact Hours – clock hours spent each week in the instruction process.
 Contact hours are not course credit hours, course instruction types, or workload credit hours.
 Contact hours do not include out-of-class student learning and reflection.